opensupporter/osdi-docs/canvasses.md

 ### Scenario: Retrieving a collection of Canvass resources for a person (GET)

-Calling this endpoing allows consumers to see a person's canvass history.
+Calling this endpoint allows consumers to see a person's canvass history.

 #### Request